match-ROS/match_student_code/student_code/250429_real_time_stabilization/README.md

 **E-Mail**: pushkar.singh@stud.uni-hannover.de

 ---
 This project requires ROS Noetic and Python 3.8 or newer.
-The match_mobile_robotics repository must be installed for the simulation environment to work properly.
+The match_mobile_robotics suspension repository must be installed for the simulation environment to work properly.

 ## Installation